mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Receivers are responsible for providing senders with enough credit to open new streams for new packets at any time.

-## QUIC Datagrams {#quic-datagrams}
+## Datagrams {#datagrams}

-RTP packets can be sent in QUIC datagrams.
-QUIC datagrams are an extension to QUIC described in {{!RFC9221}}.
-QUIC datagrams preserve frame boundaries, thus a single RTP packet can be mapped to a single QUIC datagram, without the need for an additional framing.
-Senders SHOULD consider the header overhead associated with QUIC datagrams and ensure that the RTP/RTCP packets, including their payloads, QUIC, and IP headers and flow identifier, will fit into path MTU.
+RTP packets can be sent in unreliable datagrams.
+Unreliable datagrams preserve frame boundaries, thus a single RTP packet can be mapped to a single datagram, without the need for an additional framing.
+WebTransport protocols are required to expose the maximum datagram size the application can send.
+Applications MUST NOT try to send RTP packets exceeding the maximum datagram size limit.

-The encapsulation format for RTP over QUIC Datagrams is described in
+The encapsulation format for Datagrams is described in
 {{fig-dgram-payload}}.

 ~~~
-Payload {
+Datagram {
-  Flow Identifier (i),
   RTP/RTCP Packet (..),
 }
 ~~~
-{: #fig-dgram-payload title="RTP over QUIC Datagram Payload Format"}
+{: #fig-dgram-payload title="Datagram Payload Format"}

-Flow Identifier:

-: Flow identifier to demultiplex different data flows on the same QUIC connection.

 RTP/RTCP Packet:

 : The RTP/RTCP packet to transmit.

-Since QUIC datagrams are not retransmitted on loss (see also
+Since datagrams are not retransmitted on loss (see also
 {{transport-layer-feedback}} for loss signaling), if an application wishes to retransmit lost RTP packets, the retransmission has to be implemented by the application.
-RTP retransmissions can be done in the same RTP session or a separate RTP session {{!RFC4588}} and the flow identifier MUST be set to the flow identifier of the RTP session in which the retransmission happens.

 # RTCP {#rtcp}

 The RTP Control Protocol (RTCP) allows RTP senders and receivers to exchange control information to monitor connection statistics and to identify and synchronize streams.
-Many of the statistics contained in RTCP packets overlap with the connection statistics collected by a QUIC connection.
+Many of the statistics contained in RTCP packets may overlap with the connection statistics collected by a transport protocol.
+QUIC is one example of a protocol that collects a number of metrics that overlap with the connection statistics derived from RTCP.
 To avoid using up bandwidth for duplicated control information, the information SHOULD only be sent at one protocol layer.
-QUIC relies on certain control frames to be sent.

-In general, applications MAY send RTCP without any restrictions.
-This document specifies a baseline for replacing some of the RTCP packet types by mapping the contents to QUIC connection statistics.
+In general, applications using a WebTransport protocol MAY send RTCP without any restrictions.
+This document specifies a baseline for replacing some of the RTCP packet types by mapping the contents to connection statistics of underlying the transport.
 Future documents can extend this mapping for other RTCP format types.
-It is RECOMMENDED to expose relevant information from the QUIC layer to the application instead of exchanging addtional RTCP packets, where applicable.
+It is RECOMMENDED to expose relevant information from the transport layer to the application instead of exchanging addtional RTCP packets, where applicable.

-This section discusses what information can be exposed from the QUIC connection layer to reduce the RTCP overhead and which type of RTCP messages cannot be replaced by similar feedback from the transport layer.
-The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets.
+This section discusses what information can be exposed from the transport layer to reduce the RTCP overhead and which type of RTCP messages cannot be replaced by similar feedback from the transport layer.
+The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP packets.

 ## Transport Layer Feedback {#transport-layer-feedback}

-This section explains how some of the RTCP packet types which are used to signal reception statistics can be replaced by equivalent statistics that are already collected by QUIC.
+This section explains how some of the RTCP packet types which are used to signal reception statistics can be replaced by equivalent statistics that may already be collected at the transport layer.
 The following list explains how this mapping can be achieved for the individual fields of different RTCP packet types.

-QUIC Datagrams are ack-eliciting packets, which means, that an acknowledgment is triggered when a datagram frame is received.
-Thus, a sender can assume that an RTP packet arrived at the receiver or was lost in transit, using the QUIC acknowledgments of QUIC Datagram frames.
-In the following, an RTP packet is regarded as acknowledged, when the QUIC Datagram frame that carried the RTP packet, was acknowledged.
+When reliable Streams are used, the application should be aware that the direct mapping proposed below may not reflect the real characteristics of the network.
+RTP packet loss can seem lower than actual packet loss due to automatic retransmissions.
+Similarly, timing information might be incorrect due to retransmissions.

+Acknowledgments play in important part in the analysis below.
+Due to the reliable nature of streams, it is likely that there will be some form of acknowledgment available for RTP packets that are sent over reliable streams.
 For RTP packets that are sent over QUIC streams, an RTP packet can be considered acknowledged, when all frames which carried fragments of the RTP packet were acknowledged.

-When QUIC Streams are used, the application should be aware that the direct mapping proposed below may not reflect the real characteristics of the network.
-RTP packet loss can seem lower than actual packet loss due to QUIC's automatic retransmissions.
-Similarly, timing information might be incorrect due to retransmissions.
+As datagrams are unreliable, there is no need for acknowledgments.
+However, some transport protocols might still use acknowledgments for unreliable datagrams.
+In QUIC, Datagrams are ack-eliciting packets, which means, that an acknowledgment is triggered when a datagram frame is received.
+Thus, a sender can assume that an RTP packet arrived at the receiver or was lost in transit, using QUICs loss detection.

-Some of the transport layer feedback that can be implemented in RTCP contains information that is not included in QUIC by default, but can be added via QUIC extensions.
+Some of the transport layer feedback that can be implemented in RTCP contains information that is not included in every WebTransport protocol by default, but can be added via extensions.
 One important example are arrival timestamps, which are not part of QUIC's default acknowledgment frames, but can be added using
 {{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}.
 Another
-extension, that can improve the precision of the feedback from QUIC is
+extension, that can improve the precision of QUIC's feedback is
 {{!I-D.draft-ietf-quic-ack-frequency}}, which allows a sender to control the delay of acknowledgments sent by the receiver.

 * *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}})
-  * *Fraction lost*: The fraction of lost packets can be directly infered from QUIC's acknowledgments.
+  * *Fraction lost*: The fraction of lost packets can be directly infered from acknowledgments.
 The calculation SHOULD include all packets up to the acknowledged RTP packet with the highest RTP sequence number.
-Later packets SHOULD be ignored, since they may still be in flight, unless other QUIC packets that were sent after the datagram frame, were already acknowledged.
+Later packets SHOULD be ignored, since they may still be in flight, unless other packets that were sent on the same connection and after the packets that contained the RTP packet, were already acknowledged.
-  * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be infered from QUIC's acknowledgments including all packets up to the latest acknowledged packet.
+  * *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be infered from acknowledgments including all packets up to the latest acknowledged packet.
-  * *Highest Sequence Number received*: The highest sequence number received is the sequence number of all RTP packets that were acknowledged.
+  * *Highest Sequence Number received*: The highest sequence number received is the highest sequence number of all RTP packets that were acknowledged.
-  * Interarrival jitter: If QUIC acknowledgments carry timestamps as described in one of the extensions referenced above, senders can infer from QUIC acks the interarrival jitter from the arrival timestamps.
+  * Interarrival jitter: If acknowledgments carry timestamps as described in one of the extensions referenced above, senders can infer the interarrival jitter from the arrival timestamps.
-  * Last SR: Similar to RTP arrival times, the arrival time of RTCP Sender Reports can be inferred from QUIC acknowledgments, if they include timestamps.
+  * Last SR: Similar to RTP arrival times, the arrival time of RTCP Sender Reports can be inferred from acknowledgments, if they include timestamps.
-  * Delay since last SR: This field is not required when the receiver reports are entirely replaced by QUIC feedback.
+  * Delay since last SR: This field is not required when the receiver reports are entirely replaced by transport layer feedback.
 * *Negative Acknowledgments* (`PT=205`, `FMT=1`, `Name=Generic NACK`,
   {{!RFC4585}})
   * The generic negative acknowledgment packet contains information about packets which the receiver considered lost. {{Section 6.2.1. of !RFC4585}}
     recommends to use this feature only, if the underlying protocol cannot provide similar feedback.
-QUIC does not provide negative acknowledgments, but can detect lost packets through acknowledgments.
+Acknowledgments and loss detection of an underlying transport protocol can be used as an alternative to RTCP negative acknowledgments.
 * *ECN Feedback* (`PT=205`, `FMT=8`, `Name=RTCP-ECN-FB`, {{!RFC6679}})
   * ECN feedback packets report the count of observed ECN-CE marks. {{!RFC6679}}
     defines two RTCP reports, one packet type (with `PT=205` and `FMT=8`) and a new report block for the extended reports which are listed below.
-QUIC supports ECN reporting through acknowledgments.
-If the connection supports ECN, the reporting of ECN counts SHOULD be done using QUIC acknowledgments.
+If the transport protocol supports ECN, the reporting of ECN counts SHOULD be done at the transport layer instead of using RTCP.
 * *Congestion Control Feedback* (`PT=205`, `FMT=11`, `Name=CCFB`, {{!RFC8888}})
   * RTP Congestion Control Feedback contains acknowledgments, arrival timestamps and ECN notifications for each received packet.
-Acknowledgments and ECNs can be infered from QUIC as described above.
-Arrival timestamps can be added through extended acknowledgment frames as described in
+Acknowledgments and ECNs can be infered from a transport protocol as described above.
+Arrival timestamps can be added to QUIC through extended acknowledgment frames as described in
     {{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}.
 * *Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}})
   * Extended Reports offer an extensible framework for a variety of different control messages.
-Some of the standard report blocks which can be implemented in extended reports such as loss RLE or ECNs can be implemented in QUIC, too.
-For other report blocks, it SHOULD be evaluated individually, if the contained information can be transmitted using QUIC instead.
+Some of the standard report blocks which can be implemented in extended reports such as loss RLE or ECNs can be implemented in WebTransport protocols, too.
+For other report blocks, it SHOULD be evaluated individually, if the contained information can be transmitted using the transport protocol instead of RTCP.

 ## Application Layer Repair and other Control Messages

-While the previous section presented some RTCP packet that can be replaced by QUIC features, QUIC cannot replace all of the available RTCP packet types.
-This mostly affects RTCP packet types which carry control information that is to be interpreted by the application layer instead of the transport itself.
+While the previous section presented a list of RTCP packets that can be replaced by transport layer features, many RTCP packets cannot be mapped to transport layer features.

 *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver
 Reports*.
 They are sent by media senders and additionally contain a NTP and a RTP timestamp and the number of packets and octets transmitted by the sender.
 The timestamps can be used by a receiver to synchronize streams.
-QUIC cannot provide a similar control information, since it does not know about RTP timestamps.
-A QUIC receiver can also not calculate the packet or octet counts, since it does not know about lost datagrams.
-Thus, sender reports are required in RTP over QUIC to synchronize streams at the receiver.
-The sender reports SHOULD not contain any receiver report blocks, as the information can be infered from the QUIC transport as explained in the previous section.
+Transport protocols typically cannot provide a similar control information, since they do not have any knowledge of RTP timestamps.
+A receiver can also not calculate the packet or octet counts, since it does not know about lost datagrams.
+Thus, sender reports are required to synchronize streams at the receiver.
+The sender reports SHOULD not contain any receiver report blocks, if the information can be infered from the transport as explained in the previous section.

-Next to carrying transmission statistics, RTCP packets can contain application layer control information, that cannot directly be mapped to QUIC.
-This includes for example the *Source Description* (`PT=202`, `Name=SDES`), *Bye* (`PT=203`, `Name=BYE`) and *Application* (`PT=204`, `Name=APP`) packet types from
-{{!RFC3550}} or many of the payload specific feedback messages (`PT=206`) defined in {{!RFC4585}}, which can for example be used to control the codec behavior of the sender.
-Since QUIC does not provide any kind of application layer control messaging, these RTCP packet types SHOULD be used in the same way as they would be used over any other transport protocol.
+Next to carrying transmission statistics, RTCP packets can contain application layer control information, that cannot directly be mapped to the transport layer.
+This includes for example the *Source Description* (`PT=202`, `Name=SDES`), *Bye* (`PT=203`, `Name=BYE`) and *Application* (`PT=204`, `Name=APP`) packet types from {{!RFC3550}} or many of the payload specific feedback messages (`PT=206`) defined in {{!RFC4585}}, which can for example be used to control the codec behavior of the sender.
+Since WebTransport does not provide any kind of application layer control messaging, these RTCP packet types SHOULD be used in the same way as they would be used over any other transport protocol.

 # Congestion Control {#congestion-control}

-Like any other application on the internet, RTP over QUIC needs to perform congestion control to avoid overloading the network.
+Like any other application on the internet, RTP needs to perform congestion control to avoid overloading the network.

-QUIC is a congestion controlled transport protocol.
-Senders are required to employ some form of congestion control.
-The default congestion control specified for QUIC is an alogrithm similar to TCP NewReno, but senders are free to choose any congestion control algorithm as long as they follow the guidelines specified in {{Section 3 of ?RFC8085}}.

-RTP does not specify a congestion controller, but provides feedback formats for congestion control (e.g. {{!RFC8888}}) as well as different congestion control algorithms in separate RFCs (e.g. SCReAM {{!RFC8298}} and NADA {{!RFC8698}}).
+RTP does not specify a congestion controller, but provides feedback formats for congestion control (e.g. {{?RFC8888}}) as well as different congestion control algorithms in separate RFCs (e.g. SCReAM {{?RFC8298}} and NADA {{?RFC8698}}).
 The congestion control algorithms for RTP are specifically tailored for real-time transmissions at low latencies.
 The available congestion control algorithms for RTP expose a `target_bitrate` that can be used to dynamically reconfigure media codecs to produce media at a rate that can be sent in real-time under the observed network conditions.

+WebTransport protocols are required to limit the rate at which a clients sends data.
+Senders are free to choose how to accomplish this requirement.

-This section defines two architectures for congestion control and bandwidth estimation for RTP over QUIC, but it does not mandate any specific congestion control algorithm to use.
+This section defines two architectures for congestion control and bandwidth estimation, but it does not mandate any specific congestion control algorithm to use.
 The section also discusses congestion control implications of using shared or multiple separate QUIC connections to send and receive multiple independent data streams.

 It is assumed that the congestion controller in use provides a pacing mechanism to determine when a packet can be sent to avoid bursts.
 The currently proposed